Bigalan09/NAPL/README.md

-# The Worra Programming Language
+# The Hoora Programming Language

-Worra is an open source programming language that was built purely for fun and educational purposes.
+Hoora is an open source programming language that was built purely for fun and educational purposes.

-Worra is arrow spelt backwards.

-Unless otherwise noted, the Worra source files are distributed under the MIT license found in the LICENSE file.
+Unless otherwise noted, the Hoora source files are distributed under the MIT license found in the LICENSE file.